mrbazzan/countryCLI/README.md

 Please make PR's on a **new branch**, and _not_ on main.

 Please **include tests** for any PR's that include code (unless current tests cover your code contribution).

+## Source of data

+PyNation's data is scraped from the web, and the scrapers are stored at [url](https://github.com/mrbazzan/populate_pynation).